Ensono/stacks-java-core-api/README.md

 There are three ways to integrate this module in your project:
 - Use it as a Maven dependency
+- Create a localized solution using Maven Archetypes artifacts
 - Clone this repo, build and used as a Maven module
 - Clone this repo, create a custom archetype and then use it as a Maven module

-### Maven dependency
+### Accessing Artifactory

-Our artifacts are deployed on an Artifactory repository, to use them you will need to add that repo in your `pom.xml`:
+Our artifacts and archetypes are hosted on an Artifactory repository, to use either, you will need to add that repo in your `pom.xml`:

     <repositories>
         <repository>